Americans tend to not have much money saved or invested for their future.

-If we actually enjoyed many of the things we waste our money on, someone MIGHT be able to justify to themselves why living paycheck to paycheck is OK.
-Even though it isn’t.
+If we actually enjoyed many of the things we waste our money on, someone might attempt to justify to themselves why living paycheck to paycheck is acceptable.

 Unfortunately, so many people don’t realize that they don’t enjoy these things that they live paycheck to paycheck to buy.